Safety Assurance: Stringent safety proofs for AI

 For this reason, the Fraunhofer Institute for Cognitive Systems IKS is researching new definitions of acceptable risk assessment and convincing safety assurance for such often AI-based cognitive systems.

-What is Safety Assurance?
+What is safety assurance?
 When is a system safe enough?

 Safety assurance refers to the process of comprehensively proving the safety of a system.
 The first question to be asked is: When is a system or artificial intelligence safe enough?
 What requirements must the system fulfill and how can the fulfillment of these requirements be demonstrated?
 A safety assurance case is then the structured, continuous argumentation chain for proving safety.

-Safety Assurance Case: How does the safety of a system become verifiable?
+Safety assurance case: How does the safety of a system become verifiable?

 A safety assurance case can be used to prove the safety of a system.
 The safety assurance cases researched and developed by Fraunhofer IKS are based on a consistent and stringent argumentation supported by analytical procedures to prove their validity.
 Safety assurance cases formalize the safety-relevant properties of the system and include the uncertainty assessment of the environment as well as the technical components and interactions of a system.
 This systematic approach of the safety assurance case can ensure that the system meets the predefined requirements and thus has a low risk of failure.